gradio-app/gradio/guides/4)integrating_other_frameworks/Gradio_and_Wandb_Integration.md

     This next step will open a W&B dashboard to track your experiments and a gradio panel showing pretrained models to choose from a drop down menu from a Gradio Demo hosted on Huggingface Spaces.

     ```python

-    #Finetune StyleGAN
+    # Finetune StyleGAN
-    #alpha controls the strength of the style
+    # alpha controls the strength of the style
-    alpha =  1.0 #@param {type:"slider", min:0, max:1, step:0.1}
+    alpha =  1.0 # {type:"slider", min:0, max:1, step:0.1}
     alpha = 1-alpha

-    #Tries to preserve color of original image by limiting family of allowable transformations.
+    # Tries to preserve color of original image by limiting family of allowable transformations.
 Set to false if you want to transfer color from reference image.
 This also leads to heavier stylization
-    preserve_color = True #@param{type:"boolean"}
+    preserve_color = True #{type:"boolean"}
-    #Number of finetuning steps.
+    # Number of finetuning steps.
 Different style reference may require different iterations.
 Try 200~500 iterations.
-    num_iter = 200 #@param {type:"number"}
+    num_iter = 200 # {type:"number"}
-    #Log training on wandb and interval for image logging
+    # Log training on wandb and interval for image logging
-    log_interval = 50 #@param {type:"number"}
+    log_interval = 50 # {type:"number"}

     samples = []